 - Becoming very still (these babies relax and fall asleep easily);

 - Rubbing her eyes and ears and fussing

 If you miss this window of opportunity, your baby is likely to become grumpy and find it difficult to settle.
 If you miss your baby’s tired signs, she may become hyped up and will be much harder to settle.

 Although these baby cues are typical signs that most babies use to elicit the care they need, individual babies will not use all of these cues all of the time.
 Each baby will develop his own mix of signals.
 For instance, one tired baby may lie still and watch her tiny fist as she becomes increasingly drowsy, another may have less control over his movements which could be jerky if he is young, or seemingly uncoordinated if he is already mobile, and yet another baby may rub his eyes and fuss.

-As you play with your baby you will often notice a mixture of engagement and disengagement signals, so take your time getting to know your baby’s way of communicating when she is enjoying playing, when she is feeling a bit overwhelmed and needs a break, and when she is becoming hungry or tired.
+As you care for your baby you will often notice a mixture of engagement and disengagement signals, so take your time getting to know your baby’s way of communicating when she is enjoying playing, when she is feeling a bit overwhelmed and needs a break, and when she is becoming hungry or tired.
 Your baby’s signals may seem unclear but by spending lots of time just watching your baby and being present with her, along with some trial and error working out what your baby is telling you, you will soon become attuned to each other.
-Your baby will develop his own unique way of communicating with each person in his world and you and your partner will learn to respond in just the way that suits your baby.
+Your baby will develop his or her own unique way of communicating with each person in their world and you and your partner will learn to respond in just the way that suits your baby.